-- The bus may arrive a little bit early or slightly later than the scheduled time, so be ready 5 minutes before.
-If the bus will be later, expect a phone call from the site staff. - Children must be seated in age and weight appropriate car seats as directed by the bus driver. - No pets are allowed on the bus. - No food is allowed on the bus, including candy and gum.
-This applies to all passengers. - Do not bring hard toys or items on the bus for safety reasons.
-Jackets, hats, and other items should remain on the child or in the seat beside them. - All adult passengers must wear seatbelts. - When the bus stops at railroad crossings, all passengers must remain quiet as possible, until the bus crosses the tracks. - Families, please no smoking within 10 feet of the bus.
-Second hand smoke is unhealthy for children.
+- If your child will not be attending, contact the school 1 hour prior to the start time for your child's class. - The Bus may arrive a little bit early or slightly later than the scheduled time, so be ready 5 minutes before.
+If the bus will be later, expect a phone call from the site staff. - Children will be seated in car seats. - Multiple children may not use the same seat belt. - No pets are allowed on the bus. - No food is allowed on the bus, including candy and gum.
+This applies to all passengers. - Do not bring toys, umbrellas, pencils, sunglasses, etc. for safety reasons.
+Jackets, hats, and other items should remain on the child or in the seat beside them. - Parents are welcome to ride the bus as long as seating is available.
+Your child may sit with you, but must remain in the car seat or seatbelt at all times. - When the bus stops at railroad crossings, all passengers must remain quiet until the bus crosses the tracks. - Families, please no smoking within 10 feet of the bus.